Christopher Luxon calls for accountability over $37m on inflated rentals for emergency accommodation - NZ Herald

 "If you look at Kāinga Ora having purchased property in Tauranga again above market appraisal rates, and so there's kind of a common theme here."

-On the other hand, he said he was not against the idea of using private rentals for emergency accommodation, but the problem centered around the amount the government paid out for it.
+On the other hand, he said he was not against the idea of using private rentals for emergency accommodation, but the problem centred around the amount the government paid out for it.

 Mangere East Family Services practice leader Alastair Russell told Morning Report it was well known that private rentals were being used and that there were issues in their quality, because they were the ones raising it with officials.